-So, how can you take advantage of player props?
+So, how can you take advantage of player props at top sportsbooks like Bet365 (check our Bet365 Review) and Caesars (check our Caesars Sportsbook Review)?
 We’ve got some tips for you.
 Here are five keys to handicapping NBA player props like a sharp bettor.

 The best way to become sharp is by using analytics and numbers.
 You can be sharp by finding books with different lines than other sportsbooks.
 But analytics is essential if you’re looking to research the game itself.

 Usage rate is one of the most critical factors in a game.
 If you’re betting on a player to score 20 points, but he’s only shooting eight shots a game, there’s a good chance that that player won’t be able to score 20 points on just eight shot attempts.
 If that player has hit a line multiple games with minimal usage, the player will likely come back to Earth and not hit that line again.